News Story

 Featured Story Community

-Good News Network · 2 days ago
+Good News Network · 389 days ago

-Kindness Activists are Adding Benches to City Bus Stops After Man With Cane Has to Sit on a Curb
+Kindness Activists Are Adding Benches to City Bus Stops After Man with Cane Has to Sit on a Curb

 There's something genuinely inspiring happening in Berkeley, California, and it all started with a simple photo.
 Darrell Owens captured an image of his neighbor, just out of surgery, perched awkwardly on the curb-an everyday scene that quietly spoke volumes about a community's needs.
 Frustrated by a city that didn't respond to calls for more public seating, Owens' photo found its way to Mingwei Samuel, a software engineer with a penchant for building benches.
 "After the election, I think there's been more energy to do something good in the world, for once," Samuel reflected, underscoring a shift towards collective action.
 Together, they birthed the SFBA Bench Collective, a grassroots crusade that has since installed about 77 benches across bustling bus stops, driven by the ethos of turning small gestures into transformative change.
 The project, born from human empathy, has not only provided seating but ignited a wider movement, illustrating how a simple bench can bridge gaps-both physical and communal-and reminding us that kindness can indeed be contagious.
 As these benches multiply, so does the hope that public spaces can become more humane, one seat at a time.